ofrivera/helm-chart-dashboard/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

 ## Application Purpose

+This application is meant to be a UI for your Helm chart deployments.
+It provides an interface to visualize the versions and distribution of your internal and external helm charts.